Zulu-Inuoe/clution/README.md

 Open and close it via `M-x clution-clutex-open` and `M-x clution-clutex-close`

+At the top of this tree, there is the clution file itself.
+If enabled for the clution, the [qlfile](#qlfiles) will be displayed directly under the clution.
+Afterwards, each system in the clution is visible, along with its components.

+In the clutex buffer, you may visit any file by double-clicking or pressing `Enter` on its node.

+Here are some common operations in the clutex buffer:

+* add system - `A` in the clutex buffer
+* select system - `S` while system is under point
+* remove system - `D` or `<delete>` while system is under point
+* open file - `Enter` or double-click on system/file

+The currently selected system is marked by a `<>` next to the file name

 ## clution file

 At its simplest, a clution file lists the systems thare together form your